 You need images that resonate well with your type of business.
 You need pictures that pass across a specific message to make your brand stand out in the industry.

 5. Stock photography showcases fake products

 A marketing campaign should showcase a product’s model number, its features, and specifications.
 Stock photography agencies might not have the right images of your products.
 You will end up accepting to use pictures that only show products that resemble yours.
 All the while you will be keeping your customers in the dark of the uniqueness of what you have in your inventory.

 By using stock photos, you will be robbing yourself of the chance to grow your product awareness.
 If you are not careful, you might end up promoting somebody else’s products in your space.

 Your brand needs professional photography to grow.
 Users want bright, sharp, and crisp images that show all the details about your business.
 Sometimes small brands try to save on costs by getting low-resolution stock photos.
 These look unprofessional, and they will ruin the perception of your brand in the market.
 Put it this way; the right quality images speak of your dedication to excellence and delivering value to customers.

 7. Stock photography sends out an inconsistent message

-Many stock photos can only be licensed for a one time use.
+Many stock photos can only be licensed for one-time use.
 We all know that marketing requires frequent publishing and on many platforms.
-These include blogs, social media, website and other channels.
-The one time use licensing would mean that the image you used on your site is not the same one you use on your Facebook account.
+These include blogs, social media, websites, and other channels.
+The one-time-use licensing would mean that the image you used on your site is not the same one you use on your Facebook account.

 Aside from that, when you want to publish a message about your brand, you might not find stock images that relate closely to the ones you previously used.
 This jumbles up your marketing message and makes it inconsistent.
 No one will believe you.